Moments of Temptation

 What is the source of temptation?
-Can you pinpoint where it began and what it is that allures you to do the wrong thing instead of doing what you know is right?
-How well do you handle moments of temptation?
-And how well do you recover after falling into those temptations?
+How do you handle moments of temptation?
+How do you recover after falling into temptations?

 Let's explore this topic together in today's devotional:

 There are three basic ways that the devil tempts all of us.
-He may use different tactics, but he always uses one or all three of these methods.
-He used them with Adam and Eve, with Jesus, and with every human being that has ever lived.
-These three methods are found in 1 John 2:16, “For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life–is not of the Father but is of the world.”
+He may use different tactics, but he always uses one of these three methods or all three.
+He used them with Adam and Eve, with Jesus and with every human being that has ever lived.
+These three methods are found in 1 John 2:16: “For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life–is not of the Father but is of the world.”

 As you can see, the devil first carefully convinces us that something we should not have looks good, then he gets us wanting to feel good, and then brings us to the place when we feel we deserve it.
 The next time you think you deserve something, ask yourself these questions: How would God feel about that?
 Do I feel I deserve it because I want to feel good?
 Do I think I deserve because it looks good?
 Is this illegal or immoral?
 Even if I deserve it, should I have it?
 Do I really need it?